CWRUbotix/rov-25/README.md

 #### Bare Metal

-To run the install script use `F1` or `ctrl+shift+p` to open the command bar and use `Tasks: Runs Task`.
-Then from the Task selection choose `Setup Surface Environment`.
+To run the install script, open the repository with VSCode.
+Then use `F1` or `ctrl+shift+p` to open the command bar and select `Tasks: Run Task`.
+Then from the Task selection choose `[SETUP] Surface Environment`.
 This will install ROS and all our dependencies.

 ### Windows